Resources>Growth And Scaling>Channel Mix for Faster Fundraises: A Growth Channel Strategy for Startups

 A better approach is sequencing.

-The right channel sequence for seed to Series A
+What is the right channel sequence from seed to Series A?

 Phase 1: Quick-win channels for demo-ready leads